-The best rubbish and recycling bins
+The best kitchen bin and recycling bin to buy

 A lot of premium bins nowadays have automatic opening when you wave your hand over the lid, and plenty offer multiple compartments for your rubbish and/or different types of recycling.
 However this Eko Deluxe Phantom, as well as having a bad-ass name, offers the best combination of the two, with excellent build quality and pretty good looks, at least by trash can standards.